Hemann55/medusa-fulfillment-shiprocket/README.md

 ```

 Remember to add this in your ITEM'S metadata for each item and not CART'S metadata.
-Note: If there are multiple items, quality check will be performed only on a single item as per Shiprocket.
+Note: If there are multiple items, quality check will be performed only on a single item.
 Which item?
 Shiprocket won't tell us.

 ---